-Below are a few sample folder schema you can draw inspiration from for your initial Zoom folder/project structure setup at the beginning of the Zoom project.
+Below are a few sample folder schemas you can draw inspiration from for your initial Zoom folder/project structure set up at the beginning of the Zoom project.
 This article presents the best practices for using Zoom projects/folder structure based on scenarios encountered by various Evolphin Customers.

 Common elements – stock images, video footage files, fonts – that are shared across creative projects/jobs are often organized into a “Library” project.
 Inside the project sub-folders that are vendor-specific or file type specific can be created to bucket files.